CERES-RUB/academic-skills/02_Term_Papers.md

 ### Literature Consultation and Reading

 Sufficient time should be planned for the  literature consultation.
-Relevant works may already on loan or even have to be ordered via interlibrary loan.
-It is therefore advisable to acquire an over-view of the required literature at an early stage.
+Relevant works may already be on loan or even have to be ordered via interlibrary loan.
+It is therefore advisable to acquire an overview of the required literature at an early stage.
 (For details of this process, see the section on [Literature Consultation](04_Literature.html#sec:literature_consultation).)
 The range of inquiry is always the current state of research: the texts on a topic are not chosen arbitrarily, but should reflect the particular research area.
 Of course, it is not possible to reproduce the entire literature on a topic in one paper.
-However, the selected texts should always be em-bedded in a context: which research area do they originate from?
+However, the selected texts should always be embedded in a context: Which research area do they originate from?
 To which texts and/or authors do they refer?
 What other research areas are there that are not considered in the paper?
 A short overview of the state of research and the existing literature should therefore always be presented at the beginning of your text, for example after the introduction.

 The actual work then follows with the reading and evaluation of the selected literature.
 Again, it is important not to rush into the literature without prior consideration.
 The reading should also be done with the research question in mind.
 What kind of argument does the author pursue?
 Does it agree with your own approaches?
 If not, can your own approach be justified or should you adapt your theses?